mitchelloharawild/ggicons/README.md

 [ggplot2](https://ggplot2.tidyverse.org).
 It draws vector icons from the [icons](https://pkg.mitchelloharawild.com/icons/) package directly in a ggplot2 plot.
-Icons can be mapped to data and drawn like points, placed at fixed positions as annotations, or substituted in for axis, strip and legend labels (all styled with colour, size, alpha and angle aesthetics).
+Icons can be mapped to data and drawn like points, placed at fixed positions as annotations, substituted in for axis, strip and legend labels, or repeated in a grid as an isotype-style pictogram (all styled with colour, size, alpha and angle aesthetics).

 ## Installation